UrsSchmidt/aquila/README.md

 ### Call statements

-You can call a void `Function` using: `call myVoidFunction(p1, p2);`
+You can call a void `Function` using: `Call myVoidFunction(p1, p2);`

 ### Exit statements

-You can exit the current script with a specific exit code using: `exit myExitCode;`
+You can exit the current script with a specific exit code using: `Exit myExitCode;`

 ### Now statements

-You can put the current time in milliseconds into an `Integer` using: `now myTimeVariable;`
+You can put the current time in milliseconds into an `Integer` using: `Now myTimeVariable;`

 ### Random statements

-You can put a random number that is in a certain range into an `Integer` using: `random myVariable from 1 to 10;`
+You can put a random number that is in a certain range into an `Integer` using: `Random myVariable From 1 To 10;`

 ### Read statements

-You can read a line from the command line into a `String` using: `read myVariable;`
+You can read a line from the command line into a `String` using: `Read myVariable;`

 ### Remove statements

-You can remove variables or key/value pairs from dictionaries using: `remove myVariable;` and `remove myDictionary.myKey;` respectively
+You can remove variables or key/value pairs from dictionaries using: `Remove myVariable;` and `Remove myDictionary.myKey;` respectively

 ### Run statements

-You can run other external Aquila scripts using: `run 'script.aq';`
+You can run other external Aquila scripts using: `Run 'script.aq';`

 ### Sleep statements

-You can sleep/wait for a specific amount of milliseconds using: `sleep myVariableHoldingMilliseconds;`
+You can sleep/wait for a specific amount of milliseconds using: `Sleep myVariableHoldingMilliseconds;`

 ### Write statements

-You can write a `String` as a line to the command line using: `write 'Hello, world!';`
+You can write a `String` as a line to the command line using: `Write 'Hello, world!';`

 ## Compound statements

 ### If statements

-`if` statements are written like this:
+`If` statements are written like this:
 ```
-if expression (
+If expression:
     # code
-) elif expression (
+ElseIf expression:
     # code
-) else (
+Else:
     # code
-)
+EndIf
 ```
-There can be 0..n `elif` (short for else if) parts and if not needed, the `else` part can be omitted.
+There can be 0..n `ElseIf` parts and if not needed, the `Else` part can be omitted.

 ### Switch statements

-`switch` statements are written like this:
+`Switch` statements are written like this:
 ```
-switch expression:
+Switch expression:
-case expression1, expression2 (
+Case expression1, expression2:
     # code
-)
-default (
+Default:
     # code
-)
+EndSwitch
 ```
-There can be 0..n `case` parts and if not needed, the `default` part can be omitted.
+There can be 0..n `Case` parts and if not needed, the `Default` part can be omitted.

 ### Loop statements

-`loop` statements are written like this:
+`Loop` statements are written like this:
 ```
-loop (
+Loop:
     # code
-) while expression (
+While expression:
     # code
-)
+EndLoop
 ```
-If not needed, either the `loop` part or the `while` part can be omitted, but not both.
+If not needed, either the `Loop` part or the part after the `While` can be omitted, but not both.

-Omitting the loop part:
+Omitting the `Loop` part:
 ```
-while expression (
+While expression:
     # code
-)
+EndWhile
 ```

-Omitting the while part:
+Omitting the part after the `While`:
 ```
-loop (
+Loop:
     # code
-) while expression;
+While expression EndLoop
 ```

 ### For statements

-`for` statements are written like this (in this example iterating over the odd numbers from 1 to 100):
+`For` statements are written like this (in this example iterating over the odd numbers from 1 to 100):
 ```
-for i from 1 to 100 step 2 (
+For i From 1 To 100 Step 2:
     # code
-)
+EndFor
 ```
-If not needed, the `step` part can be omitted, it will default to `step 1`.
+If not needed, the `Step` part can be omitted, it will default to `Step 1`.

 ## Using command line arguments